 Because substance abuse impairs memory and perception, and trauma makes substance abuse more likely, both disorders create a complicated “dual diagnosis” situation.
-Dual diagnosis requires a combination addiction and mental health treatment.
+Dual diagnosis requires a combination of addiction and mental health treatment.

-Dual Diagnosis patients require integrated treatment, or treatment that address both disorders.
+Dual Diagnosis patients require integrated treatment or treatment that address both disorders.
 Each member of the treatment team should have experience with both disorders.

 JourneyPure PTSD Treatment program in Panama city beach, fl